Accessible Educational Materials in the IEP (AIM)

 Why include AIM in the IEP?
 Accessible educational materials that are provided to a student with a print disability are an essential component of the obligation of schools to ensure students with disabilities receive a free appropriate public education (FAPE).
 AIM is critical to participation in the general education for these students.
 The U.S. Department of Education has stated that AIM be available in a timely manner; Iowa Administrative Code defines timely manner as “at the same time as peers” receive their learning materials.
 It is important for IEP teams to specify a student’s need for AIM in the IEP.

 AIM can be integrated into the language of the IEP in a number of locations.
 The following information can guide IEP teams, though there is no specific requirement in IDEA as to where AIM should be documented in an IEP.
-(References to locations in the IEP are specific to Iowa’s web IEP.)
+(References to locations in the IEP are specific to the IowaIDEA-Web IEP application.)

-- In Iowa’s web IEP, Special Considerations are represented on Page B. Several of these considerations are important for AIM.
+- In the IowaIDEA-Web IEP application, Special Considerations are represented on Page B. Several of these considerations are important for AIM.

 - Students who are blind or have other visual impairments and need Braille or Large Print specialized formats need instruction and access to these materials.